Spanish Seafood Paella with a Side of History

 The paella (pronounced “pa-e-ya“), or paella valenciana has long been popular throughout culinary circles worldwide.
 This delicious and satisfying dish originated in the southeastern coast of the Iberian Peninsula (consisting of Portugal and Spain) . to be exact, it was in the historic Mediterranean port city of Valencia that this iconic Spanish dish got its humble beginning.

 The paella, along with many other culinary as well as cultural traditions on the Iberian Peninsula, has a distinct Arabic influence.
-You see, “arroz” or rice, the core ingredient in the Paella, was introduced to the peninsula by the Moorish occupation of Southern Portugal and most of Spain that started in early 8th century and lasted approximately 500 years.
+You see, “arroz” or rice, the core ingredient in the Paella, was introduced to the peninsula by the Moorish occupation of Southern Portugal and most of Spain that started in the early 8th century and lasted approximately 500 years.
 In fact, the Spanish word arroz is derived from the Arabic word for rice, ar-ruzz.

 Paella purists will tell you the traditional Spanish paella recipe was a simple dish cooked over a wood fire using ingredients that were locally and readily available to the people of the region.
 That meant snails, rabbits, and chicken in addition to rice, tomatoes, beans and similar local produce flavored with saffron and other spices.